leuchtraketen/fdupes/README.md

 duplicates, leading to data loss should a user preserve a file without its "duplicate" (the file itself!).

+-M specifies minimum size of files to consider in bytes.
+Files smaller than this will be disregarded from duplicate list despite if there is or isn't any duplicates.
+Useful for finding large duplicate files.

 Legal Information
 =================